 Accented by contemporary art and oversize floral displays, the setting conveys a mountain-meets-metro vibe.
 The restaurant stocks 1,100 labels and 11,000 bottles, and the somms love suggesting food-and-wine pairings, especially those highlighting British Columbia labels.
-James Walt, executive chef, comes up with creative sides that enhance main-dish flavors, such as venison loin with beet ravioli and white turnip and peppercorn sauce.
+James Walt, culinary director, comes up with creative sides that enhance main-dish flavors, such as venison loin with beet ravioli and white turnip and peppercorn sauce.

 For après-ski indulgence, the oyster bar shucks a half-dozen different bivalves spanning Canada from Prince Edward Island to Vancouver Island.

-Il Caminetto Part of Toptable Group like Araxi—and also helmed by executive chef James Walt—Il Caminetto often ties with its sibling for “Best in Whistler” honors.
+Il Caminetto Part of Toptable Group like Araxi—and also helmed by culinary director James Walt—Il Caminetto often ties with its sibling for “Best in Whistler” honors.
 This is 21st-century Italian cuisine elegantly presented amid white tablecloths and glistening crystal.

 Walt perks up classic recipes with Coast Mountain and Salish Sea flavors, offering appetizers like B.C. albacore tuna crudo with tonnata sauce, apple, and fennel.
 There’s pretty much always a superb veal dish on the menu, such as a rack served with lemon-ricotta-stuffed squash blossoms, shaved squash, and salsa verde.